IBM/SAPUI5-with-Watson-Assistant/README.md

 ![fig5](images/fig5.jpg)
 # Summary
-- A crucial aspect emphasized in this tutorial is the configuration of the Watson Assistant Embed.
-Properly setting up and configuring the Embed feature ensures optimal functionality and alignment with web application requirements.
-By following the provided instructions, users will discover a straightforward approach to seamlessly connect the Watson Assistant Chatbot service to various platforms, including websites, web applications, and mobile applications.
-Leveraging the capabilities of IBM Cloud, specifically IBM Watson Assistant on IBM Cloud or Watson Studio on IBM Cloud, the integration process becomes more efficient.
-These robust cloud-based tools empower users to analyze and enhance data according to their specific needs and preferences.
-By utilizing Watson Assistant on IBM Cloud, users can tap into the power of natural language understanding and machine learning, enabling intelligent and context-aware conversations with the Chatbot.
-Customization and training options further allow for accurate and tailored responses.

-- This tutorial serves as a comprehensive guide for data scientists and developers, providing the necessary steps to integrate IBM Watson Assistant seamlessly.
-By leveraging the capabilities of IBM Cloud, users can enhance their web applications with intelligent conversational agents, delivering exceptional user experiences and valuable insights derived from user interactions.
+This tutorial serves as a comprehensive guide for data scientists and developers, providing the necessary steps to integrate IBM Watson Assistant seamlessly across different web applications.
+By leveraging the capabilities of IBM Cloud, users can enhance their web applications with intelligent conversational agents that deliver exceptional user experiences and valuable insights.

 # Next Steps